Celusgo/my-wallet-back-end/README.md

 ```bash
 npm i
 ```

-6. Also in the root folder, run the back-end with
+6. Also in the root folder, create a file named ``.env`` in the same format as the ``.env.example`` file and fill with your information.

+7. Finally, run the back-end with
 ```bash
 npm run dev
 ```
-7. Your server should be running now.
+8. Your server should be running now.